marcbp/trino-s3file/README.md

 # Trino s3file Plugin

-A lightweight Trino connector exposing a single table function `csv.load` that reads CSV files from S3-compatible storage.
+A lightweight Trino connector that treats S3-compatible storage as a "schema on read" lake.
+It lets you query raw CSV and text files without provisioning an external catalog: metadata (column names, types, splits) are inferred at runtime directly from each object.
+Two table functions are exposed for ad-hoc exploration, data validation, or lightweight ingestion pipelines.

 ## Build and Run